npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 <h5>Duration due to tied notes</h5>
 <div>
    Modification of the <b>Duration</b> attribute as an integer value.
 Notes or rests that are tied to a next note will accumulate the duration of the next note.
-Notes that are tied to a prior note will have 0 value
+Notes that are tied to a prior note will have 0 value.
+This is the more accurate representation of duration
 </div>

 <h5>Harmony note flag</h5>